AlexusBlack/scrollsnap/README.md

     <div class="scroll-snap__item">Item 3</div>
 </div>
 ```
-code wherever you need in you markup.
+code wherever you need in your markup.
 Link `scrollsnap.css` in your header and `scrollsnap.js` before end of body tag.

 ## Help tips